tomholford/hodl/README.md

 Or you can manually install using the instructions below.

+## Usage

+1. Click Add a Transaction  button (the $)
+2. Enter the relevant data in the New Transaction form
+3. Submit and view the data in the dashboard

+It is also possible to programmatically add Transactions using pokes, see `notes/pokes.txt` for examples.

 ## Development

 0. Install the [bouncer desk sync tool](https://github.com/tloncorp/bouncer) and update the `env` values in `ops/*.yml` to match your system configuration.